 Skiable Terrain by Difficulty Level

-Mount Shasta Ski Park has 425 total skiable acres, which can be broken down into the three main groups of difficulty: Beginner, Intermediate, and Expert.Mount Shasta Ski Park is mostly a beginner-friendly ski area, with about 20% of its trails as easy.
-However, it also has its fair share of more difficult runs - which account for the remaining 80%.
+Mount Shasta Ski Park has 425 total skiable acres, which can be broken down into the three main groups of difficulty: Beginner, Intermediate, and Expert.Mount Shasta Ski Park is a beginner-friendly ski area, with about 20% of its trails as easy.
+However, it also has a fair share of more difficult runs - which account for the remaining 80%.

 Beginner trails (identified by a green circle) are the easiest trails on the hill with a gradual 25% or less gradient, and are usually wide to accommodate beginner skiers.

 Intermediate trails (identified by a blue square) are usually the most popular and crowded runs, which have a slope of anywhere between 25-40%.

 Expert trails (identified by a black diamond... or two) are the hardest slopes on the mountain, and have very steep gradients over 40%.

 Is Mount Shasta Ski Park good for beginners?